stonecharioteer/resume/resume/resume.rst

 Experience
 ------------------------------------

 Chatwoot
 -------------------
-Consultant | **Bangalore; Remote** | **September 2025**
+Engineering Lead | **Bangalore; Remote** | **September 2025**

+* Cut down response times by 40% through identifying unused indices in PostgreSQL database.
+* Led the team on the rollout of critical features, such as an advanced editor to improve user experience, and a companies feature that showcased the different domains users' customers would login from.
-* Worked on improving performance of the PostgreSQL database through remodelling the tables
+* Set up generation of local data to test the database performance.
-* Led triaging OSS issues and PRs.
-* Implemented new views to implement company-level analytics for chatwoot users.
+* Led the cleanup of our Sentry dashboards, improving on-call response time and lowering the cost of monitoring.

 Composio
 ------------------------------